Ghost shrimp, also sometimes known as grass or glass shrimp, are notable for their translucent bodies that let you see all their inner workings.

 They can make a great starter shrimp to learn the ropes with before moving on to other varieties when you’re more confident.

-As you now know, ghost shrimp are fairly easy to keep, so they don’t have many special care considerations beyond your average creature in a tropical aquarium.
+As you now know, they are fairly easy to keep, so they don’t have many special care considerations beyond your average creature in a tropical aquarium.

 We’ll go on to talk about this more later in this article, but it’s important to consider what other creatures you’re housing your ghost shrimp with.
 Any large fish will eat them, so tank mates must be selected carefully.

-If your shrimp do live in a community aquarium, you have to be very careful when treating fish for diseases.
+If you do keep them in a community aquarium, you have to be very careful when treating fish for diseases.
 Medicines you add to the water that are perfectly safe for fish can be fatal for shrimp.
 Anything containing copper is a big no go.

-Because they eat dead plant matter, these shrimp prefer to be kept in an aquarium with at least some live plants.
+Because they eat dead plant matter, they prefer to be kept in an aquarium with at least some live plants.
 As well as being a good food source, it also gives them a place to hide and hang out.

 Diet and Feeding

-If there’s one thing that ghost shrimp aren’t, it’s fussy eaters!
+If there’s one thing they aren’t, it’s fussy eaters!
 These critters will eat almost anything that’s on offer.

 In a well-established tank that’s not routinely scrubbed completely clean, there should be enough algae, dead plant matter and other detritus to keep their stomachs full.